I'd love to hear from you!

 My husband joins me for approximately 30-40% of my trips.
 As much as I love him, my favourite way to travel is actually alone (the reasons are described in detail here).
 I may have taken day trips with friends here and there in the past, but I have never travelled long-term with a friend (other than my husband, who is indeed my best friend).
 When required by the national legislation (like in North Korea, Bhutan or Turkmenistan) or when it just makes the trip much easier (like, say, overlanding in Namibia), I may occasionally book an organised tour – but I am definitely not a big fan and, even on an organised tour, prefer not to have companions.
 It feels that great to have a destination all to myself!

 That sounds like a lot, and many people comment on how difficult it is to catch me in London.
-This is however somewhat exaggerated as I do tend to spend about two thirds of my time in London.
+This is however somewhat exaggerated as I do tend to spend about two thirds of total time in London.
 I work full-time here, remember?

 I do, and I am a bit of an extreme case!
 I know my holiday allowance and the UK public holidays by heart and start planning work absences literally years in advance (read more about my holiday addiction here).
 I even have a spreadsheet with calendars for years ahead and block out room for holidays as early as I can.
 This is of course not set in stone: I have often shuffled things around in the past, depending on the political situation in a given country or region, weather seasonality or simply evolving personal preferences (or, let’s be honest, general randomness: read here about the absolutely non-scientific way I ended up going to Nicaragua).